ibm-cloud-docs/hs-crypto/initialize_hsm.md

   **Important**: For added security, the signature key owner can be a different person from the master key part owners.
 The signature key owner should be the only person who knows the password associated with the signature key file.

-  * To create a random master key part, use the following command:
-    ```
-    ibmcloud tke mk-add --random
-    ```
-    {: pre}

-    When prompted, enter a description for the key part and a password for the key part file.
-Repeat to create additional key parts.

-  * To create a master key part with a known value, use the following command:
-    ```
-    ibmcloud tke mk-add --value
-    ```
-    {: pre}

-    When prompted, enter the known key part value as a hexadecimal string, then enter a description and a password for the key part file.
-Repeat to create additional key parts.

   * To display the existing signature keys on the workstation, use the following command:
     ```
     ibmcloud tke sigkeys